 A term often given to new or privately-run banks.
-Due to the nature of their structure they are not particularly competitive, however, what they lack in competitiveness, they gain in their broader underwriting criteria.
+Due to the nature of their structure they are not particularly competitive, however, what they lack in competitiveness, they gain in their broader underwriting criteria in their Bank Loan for Business options.
 They will often take a creative look at your project, and be more likely to take a ‘punt’ on a riskier project.

 Business Loan Interest rates

 Just to keep the confusion consistent, business loans also consist of numerous interest rate structures, from monthly, to yearly, with depreciating interest and rolled up interest all to take into account.